 The Chairs are responsible for keeping the debate flowing, whilst ensuring that all rules are being complied with by the delegates.
 Chairs do not represent any member of the UN.

-In order to chair a committee successfully, a student should have previous MUN experience as a delegate and should be aware of the Robert's Rules of Order.
+In order to chair a committee successfully, a student should have previous MUN experience as a delegate and should be aware of the Rules of Procedure.

-Having been elected as a Chair and been assigned a committee, the Chair now needs to acquire general knowledge of the four topics to be debated in that committee.
+Having been elected as a Chair and been assigned a committee, the Chair now needs to acquire general knowledge of the topics to be debated in that committee.
 It is important to know which countries represented in the committee play a major role in each topic and who are allies and enemies.
 Therefore, Chairs will be expected to produce Research Reports for the topics, which will be published to the delegates.
-Further details will be sent to successful Chairs.
+The first draft is due by 1st December 2019 and the final draft by 13th December 2019.
+The Research Reports will be made available to delegates by 20th December 2019.
+Further details about this will be sent to successful Chairs.

 During the conference, Chairs need to make the delegates of the committee, particularly first-time MUN delegates, feel welcome and confident of participating.
 The Chairs need to keep track of which delegates have spoken and which have not, and encourage those who have not to participate in some form.